-In an earlier article (see: Risk Analysis – Method and Questions to Facilitate a Portfolio of Projects) we defined “best” as projects that scored favorably in an Innovation test by looking at the relative technology and market risks associated with new ideas (eg, process, product, etc.).
-Similarly, with real-win-worth (geared for experienced facilitators and methodologists, but beneficial to beginners, as well) we go a step further and isolate the very best candidates using the real-win-worth three-step screening method:
+Earlier (see: Risk Analysis – Method and Questions to Facilitate a Portfolio of Projects) we defined “best” as projects that scored favorably in an Innovation test by looking at the relative technology and market risks associated with new ideas (eg, process, product, etc.).
+With Real-Win-Worth (geared for experienced facilitators and meeting designers, but beneficial to beginners as well) we go a step further and isolate the very best candidates.

 - How Real is the opportunity,

 - To what extent we can Win compared to competitive options, and